mys-lang/package-syslog/doc/index.rst

 .. code-block:: mys

-   from syslog import syslog
+   from syslog import SYSLOG
    from syslog import LEVEL_WARNING

    func main():
-       syslog(LEVEL_WARNING, "A message.")
+       SYSLOG(LEVEL_WARNING, "A message.")

 The output on a Ubuntu machine: